Saintéloc Racing

 Saintéloc Racing is a French motorsport team.
-It mainly operates in rally and sports car racing series.
+It mainly operates in rallying and sports car racing series.
 Current series include the European Rally Championship, World Rally Championship-2 and the GT World Challenge Europe Endurance Cup.
 The team previously ran the Peugeot Rally Academy in the European Rally Championship after being the main Peugeot entrant in the Intercontinental Rally Challenge.
+They also compete in single-seaters, racing in Spanish and UAE F4, as well as the Formula Regional European Championship.